bondtiffanym/apprenticeship/frontend-curriculum/README.md

 Welcome to the Frontend curriculum!
-This curriculum is broken up into phases and each phase progresses to give you the study materials that you need to became familiar and comfortable with a lot of the tools we use as a frontend developer here at Alchemy!
+This curriculum is broken up into phases and each phase progresses to give you the study materials that you need to became familiar and comfortable with a lot of the tools we use as frontend developers here at Alchemy!

 ### Phase 1 - *Onboarding*
 * New Hire Onborading tasks